top of page

 We ended up piecing together a few specialized contractors (demolition, garage door/window, concrete installer, which made it much more cost-effective (within our reach financially) than using a larger general contracting firm.
 We contracted a larger regional engineering firm to create our project plans and also asked them to bid on the project using their contractor network, but they declined and rather encouraged us to secure our own contractors (I largely assume) to keep project costs within reach.

 For Project B, we also experienced challenges securing a roofing company due to the smaller project size (½ new roof or about 3,000 sf), but at the last minute The Bison Networking Group, which meets every Wednesday at OutDo Work, had a member on a roofing company, NexGen Exteriors, that pulled through for us.
-We are grateful that this worked out, and that we were able to use the grant that 100% made this project possible.

 Are you interested in securing grant funds, or do you want to learn more about this program?